 Delivering a wide choice of high-quality homes is essential to support sustainable, mixed and inclusive communities.
 In Tattenhall this will underpin a well-balanced population that is vital to the on-going viability of local services and prosperity of the Parish, particularly in light of the community’s increasingly ageing population.
 Evidence from the CWaC Strategic Housing Market Assessment indicates demand for a range of property sizes and types in the Tattenhall area.
 Housing developments must therefore provide a mixture of housing to meet the needs of the community.

-The original Tattenhall Neighbourhood Plan stipulated a requirement to provide 35% affordable units on site, with a provision of both intermediate and affordable rent.
+The supporting text of the original Neighbourhood plan stipulated a requirement to provide 35% affordable units on site, with a provision of both intermediate and affordable rent.
 This requirement preceded the adoption of the Local Plan (Part One), in which policy SOC1 states that, for developments of 3 or more dwellings, up to a target of 30% of units should be affordable.

 Affordability, however, remains a key housing issue for Tattenhall and there is a compelling case to meet local targets for affordable housing provision, with average house prices too high for those on average incomes.
 In order to understand fully the housing issues in Tattenhall, a Housing Needs Report for Tattenhall and District (Parish) was undertaken in 2018, funded by CWaC and prepared by Cheshire Community Action.
 This report indicated that whilst Tattenhall had performed well in terms of dwelling completions during the plan period, the area had fallen short of achieving 30% affordable housing.